gyetvan-andras/yam/README.md

 ##Browser compatibility
 The YAM Editor works well on Chrome and Safari browsers.
 Firefox is almost there, probably with some tweaks it can work.
 MS browsers (Edge, IE) are not compatible.
-The YAM Player (embedded to play the animation) is tested on Safari, Chrome, Firefox.
-MS browsers probably supported.
-I need to boot into Windows to test them.
+The YAM Player (embedded to play the animation) is tested on Safari, Chrome, Firefox and on MS Edge.

 ##Take a look
 Please note that the server is running on a very limited VPS machine [ArubaCloud almost free solution](https://www.arubacloud.com/vps/technical-specs-virtual-private-server.aspx)